LuanAdemi/toumei/README.md

 ## Usage

 ### Simple feature visualization
-In order to perform feature visualization on a convolutional model we are going to need two things: a image parameterization method and a objective.
+In order to perform feature visualization on a convolutional model we are going to need two things: a image parameterization method and an objective.

 These are located in the `toumei.cnn` package.